 With miles of coastline, bright sunshine, verdant green fields, and scenic hilltops, Goa is an idyllic destination for vacationers and those who want to enjoy life uninterrupted.
 Goa enjoys an iconic status among Indians and expatriates for being the ‘it’ place for an enriching life.
 The slow pace of the state, fresh and clean air and the many relaxation opportunities appeal to those who are tired of city living and want a fulfilling lifestyle with great work-life balance.
-Over the years, Goa has grown from being a holiday paradise and has broadened its economy to encourage investors for start-ups in technology, travel and hospitality thereby bringing in more people into the state to raise economic development and this has led to a spike in real estate development and property demand.
+Goa has broadened its economy encouraging investors from varied fields thereby creating larger demand for real estate development.
 With provisions under RBI guidelines, NRIs/PIOs can now invest in their dream home in Goa.

 Why investing makes sense